-Brian S. Fong is an associate in the Labor and Employment Practice Group in the firm's San Francisco office.
+Brian S. Fong is a partner in the Labor and Employment and ESG and Sustainability Practice Groups in the firm's San Francisco office.

 Areas of Practice